Skip to Content

 Unserviced sites: 5

 This tiny campground has just five unserviced sites.
-There is a picnic area along the river, a privy, and fire pits at each campsite.
+Each campsite has a picnic area along the river, a privy, and fire pits.
 This Cape Breton camping spot is located at the base of North Mountain.
-NeaRBY Aspy Trail starts at Beulach Ban Falls and follows the valley to a pretty lookout.
+Nearby Aspy Trail starts at Beulach Ban Falls and follows the valley to a pretty lookout.

 Meat Cove Campground: Amazing Views!